 Although BPD is difficult to treat, there are forms of therapies that can help manage it, including cognitive behavioral therapy (CBT) and neuro-linguistic programming (NLP).

-Learn about the benefits of NLP and CBT for borderline personality disorder below, in addition to key differences.
-If you or a loved one need help understanding what options are best for you, get in touch with us today.
+Learn about the benefits of CBT and NLP for borderline personality disorder below, in addition to key differences.
+If you or a loved one need help understanding what options are best for you when seeking help for borderline personality disorder, get in touch with us today.

 Benefits of CBT for BPD